mik-moo/World_Weather_Analysis/README.md

 ## Overview

 For this project, users will input weather preferences to find potential vacation spots and nearby hotels.
-From the generated list, the user will input 4 cities to create a travel itinerary.
+From the generated list, the user will input four cities to create a travel itinerary.

 ### How it works